 - Belonging to a national Christian professional membership body which holds an accredited register of counsellors under the Professional Standards Authority.
-When membership is in date, affiliates can display "Affiliated with the Association of Christian Counsellors" and ACC's logo on their website. - Access to timely help and advice when needed. - Having an accountable professional membership, including an external complaints process, under which valid concerns and complaints in relation to ACC's Ethics and Practice can be reported. - Free entry on Find A Counsellor/Organisation directory for counselling centres. - Two copies of the accord journal and access to members only area of the website for further articles, policies and information. - Discount on ACC events for staff and volunteers. - Free access for staff and volunteers to Members Open Forums. - Free advertising in the In Touch section of accord journal on a first come, first served basis. - Free advertising of up to 5 CPD events per calendar year on ACC website. - Free advertising on ACC website for courses that lead students to qualify as counsellors and/or psychotherapists from certificate and diploma level through to BA/MA programmes in counselling and psychotherapy. - Free advertising of paid roles on ACC website and via email to members. - Reduced rate student membership for anyone studying in an affiliated training organisation.
+When membership is in date, affiliates can display "Affiliated with the Association of Christians in Counselling and Linked Professions" and ACC's logo on their website. - Access to timely help and advice when needed. - Having an accountable professional membership, including an external complaints process, under which valid concerns and complaints in relation to ACC's Ethics and Practice can be reported. - Free entry on Find A Counsellor/Organisation directory for counselling centres. - Access to members-only resources on ACC's website for articles, policies and information, and quarterly accord journal. - Discount on ACC events for staff and volunteers. - Free access for staff and volunteers to Members Open Forums. - Free advertising in the In Touch section of accord journal on a first come, first served basis. - Free advertising of up to 5 CPD events per calendar year on ACC website. - Free advertising on ACC website for courses that lead students to qualify as counsellors and/or psychotherapists from certificate and diploma level through to BA/MA programmes in counselling and psychotherapy. - Free advertising of paid roles on ACC website and via email to members. - Reduced rate student membership for anyone studying in an affiliated training organisation.